 Where to Apply

-Aren’t a Schedule C filer and still need to apply?
-Here are a couple partner lenders that may be able to assist you (note: to avoid processing delays, please only apply with a single institution).
+If you still need to apply, here are some other places that may be able to assist you (note: to avoid processing delays, please only apply with a single institution).

-Apply via Community Reinvestment Fund, a national CDFI and frequent Mountain BizWorks collaborator:
+Apply via Lendistry, a national CDFI and active PPP lender:

-A list of other PPP lenders is available on the SBA PPP site.
+A list of many more PPP lenders is available on the SBA PPP site.

 What are PPP Loans?